Trump appears open to production of Japan-style minicars in US

 In Japan, so-called mini vehicles, with engines no larger than 660cc, account for almost 40 per cent of new car sales.

-At the event, Mr Duffy said the US President has given him the directive to address regulations currently preventing the production of the cars.
-KYODO NEWS
+At the event, Mr Duffy said Mr Trump has given him the directive to address regulations currently preventing the production of the small cars driven in Japan, as well as similar types the US President saw in South Korea and Malaysia during his three-nation trip.

+“If Toyota, or any other company, wants to make smaller, more affordable cars fuel-efficient, we have cleared the deck so they can make them in America and sell them in America,” Mr Duffy said.

+Mr Trump’s touting of minicars could prove a boon to Japanese manufacturers that have already pledged to increase investment in US-based production in response to tariffs imposed by his administration.